Prototype – Natural ventilation chimney

 Studies have been carried out on several chimneys:

-• One with a rectangular conduit 4m high and a flat hood
+• One with a rectangular duct 4m high and a flat hood

-• Two with a 4m-high cylindrical duct: one with a fixed half-spherical hood and the other with a rotating hood.
+• Two with a cylindrical duct 4m high: one with a fixed hemispherical hood and the other rotating

-• And a 4m high façade with 2 orientations
+• And a 4m high facade with two orientations

-The aim of the study is to determine the most appropriate shape for the project by comparing the flow rates extracted by the chimneys in the different configurations.
+The aim of the study is to determine the most suitable shape for the project by comparing the airflow extracted by the chimneys under different configurations.
+The collection areas and the size of the flues are equivalent for each study in order to compare only the efficiency of natural draft .

 Four chimney configurations - Comparison

-Façade-mounted chimneys can be an interesting solution, despite some constraints.
-Depending on the wind direction and the orientation of the chimney, it can operate either as an air intake or an air outlet, which can be both an advantage and a drawback.
+Facade chimneys can be an interesting solution despite some constraints.
+They are extremely dependent on wind direction ; depending on the wind direction and the chimney’s orientation, it can either function as an air intake or exhaust, which can be both an advantage and a disadvantage .

-For the purposes of this study, in order to obtain the best possible draught, a chimney with a rotating hood is the preferred choice.
+In the context of this study, in order to obtain the best possible draft, the chimney with a rotating hood is preferred .

 Simulations and results

-This section presents the results of CFD simulations with individual ducts and movable cylindrical chimneys.
+This section presents the results of CFD simulations with individual ducts and mobile cylindrical chimneys .
+Indeed, as the initial simulations show, this type of chimney is the most efficient .

-Again with the aim of comparing fixed and mobile chimneys, two studies have been carried out for each case, and are presented below.
+With the aim of comparing fixed and mobile chimneys, two studies were carried out for each case and are presented below.

 Wall pressure - Chimneys